Yoshihiro Tajiri: Early career (1994–1998)

+World Wrestling Federation (1996-1997)

 In 1996 and 1997, Tajiri made several appearances for the World Wrestling Federation (WWF) under the name Yoshihiro Tajiri as enhancement talent.
 On an episode of Monday Night Raw in July 1997, he lost to Taka Michinoku, whom the WWF was pushing as its rising star in the Light Heavyweight division at the time.
 Tajiri's final appearance was a tag match with Brian Christopher, losing to Scott Taylor and Michinoku.
 He would briefly work for CMLL in 1997 and 1998, before leaving in 1999 to work for Extreme Championship Wrestling (ECW) full-time.

 Extreme Championship Wrestling (1998–2001)

 Beginnings and World Television Champion (1998–2000)

-After working in Mexico, Tajiri was hired by Extreme Championship Wrestling based out of Philadelphia, Pennsylvania.
+After working in Mexico, Tajiri was hired by Extreme Championship Wrestling (ECW) based out of Philadelphia, Pennsylvania.
 He made his television debut in ECW on the December 24, 1998, episode of Hardcore TV, clad in traditional blue and white trunks with an insignia of Japan's rising sun, and picked up a victory over Antifaz Del Norte.
 He began a notable storyline rivalry with Super Crazy.
 The duo traded wins throughout 1999.
 His other notable single feuds included Little Guido and Jerry Lynn.

 In early 1999, Tajiri began to emulate The Great Muta, who was one of Tajiri's wrestling heroes growing up.
 His wrestling trunks were replaced with baggy Karate gi pants, and he began spraying green mist into the face of his opponents.
 He aligned himself with Steve Corino, who promised to teach him the American way and help him to integrate himself into United States culture.
 With Tajiri's notoriety increasing, he received an ECW World Heavyweight Championship title shot against Taz at Heat Wave, and on an episode on ECW on TNN but failed to capture the title on both occasions.
 In 2000, he earned another shot at the championship against Justin Credible but lost once again.

-In early 2000 Taiji was recruited by Cyrus to join The Network group along with Steve Corino.
+In early 2000 Tajiri was recruited by Cyrus to join The Network group along with Steve Corino.
 During this time, Tajiri went up against Super Crazy for the ECW World Television Championship in a Japanese death match, a match with no disqualification and all weapons are legal.
 He lost but gained the title back in a three-way dance involving Super Crazy and Little Guido.
 Shortly after becoming champion, Tajiri was asked by Cyrus to relinquish the belt to The Network so they could award the title to Rhino.
 Tajiri refused to turn the belt over and turned his back on the Network, becoming a babyface in the process.
 His first defense of the title ended in a no contest with Tommy Dreamer.
 Tajiri lost the title to Rhino on April 22.
 His rematch came on May 6, but he was unable to regain the title.